testbild-media/Decklink-Multiviewer/README.md

 ## DeckLink SDK Setup

-The DeckLink SDK sources must be available at:
+The DeckLink SDK sources must be available at: `/Library/DeckLinkSDK`

-`/Library/DeckLinkSDK`
-Copy the contents of:
-`Blackmagic DeckLink SDK 14.3\Mac\include`
+Copy the contents of: `Blackmagic DeckLink SDK 14.3\Mac\include` into `/Library/DeckLinkSDK`
-into:
-`/Library/DeckLinkSDK`

 ---